jacekkopecky/living-meta-analysis/test/README.md

 ### Adding tests

-Put your tests in `test/qunit/test.js`.
+Put your tests in `test/qunit/tests/*-test.js` where `*` specifies the type of tests the file holds.
+Any configuration, such as API urls, test users or anything else should be stored in `test/qunit/config.js`.
+Helper functions, such as API requests are stored in `test/qunit/helpers.js`.

 --------------------------------------